Obamacare enrollment hits record high after Biden makes post-Trump tweaks to health insurance program

 - Enrollment in Obamacare health insurance plans has hit a record high this season, a clear policy victory for President Joe Biden in his first full year in office.

-- Federal health officials noted that even before the deadline, a whopping 14.2 million people nationally had signed up for coverage in the private insurance plans sold on the government-run Obamacare exchanges.
+- The official final enrollment number has yet to be tallied.
+But federal health officials noted that even before the deadline, a whopping 14.2 million people nationally had signed up for coverage.

 What a difference a new president makes.